 These pathways allow students the opportunity to explore individual Career Clusters through their elective choices.
 Junior and Senior level pathways have a program of study which includes:

 - Advanced Placement Courses

 - Workplace Learning Experiences

 - Career Activities

 - Pathway Elective Courses

 - Industry Certifications

 - Career Endorsements

 - Dual Credit

-Junior year continues advisory; however, the students will now meet with their counselor to help guide them further on the path to college and career readiness.
+Junior year continues advisory.
+The students will meet with their counselor to assist with determining the best career pathway for them.